Oyonka/COREIP3_Configuration_Management/README.md

 Ansible + Terraform instrumentation

 # Project Expectations
--Create Terraform scripts to provision the same application depicted in the given repository.
+Create Terraform scripts to provision the same application depicted in the given repository.

--The Ansible YAML playbook should trigger both the resources provision using Terraform as well as the server configuration using Ansible roles playbooks.
+The Ansible YAML playbook should trigger both the resources provision using Terraform as well as the server configuration using Ansible roles playbooks.

--Ensure meticulous use of good practices such as the use of variables,
+Ensure meticulous use of good practices such as the use of variables,

 # Ansible Instrumentation Requirements
 - Set up the environment by provisioning a Vagrant virtual machine with the latest Ubuntu server (Jeff Geerlings ubuntu 20.04).
 No authentication keys or certificates are needed for this project.